 - A white layer was deliberated used here to make it easier for the reader to see the different layers, but sometimes this is not always sensible as these may show through in the completed project.
 I would suggest that if you are first starting out with felting - try using colors which blend easily into one another, or use just one color.

-Wet the lasts
+Wet the Shoe Lasts

 Hot soapy water helps the slivers of fiber to stick to the last.
 You need only wet the area where you intend working at the time.

-Lay down the fibers
+Lay down the Fibers

 Pick up the small bundle of fibers from the surface and place them onto the wet area.